gsupp/noms/_recipes/dutch-babies.md

 directions:
 - Preheat oven to 400f
-- If using cast iron, preheat pan too.
+- If using cast iron, preheat pan too
 - Blend eggs 1 minute on high in blender
 - Slowly add milk while continuing to blend
 - slowly add flour while continueing to blend
 - Melt 1/2 stick of butter in baking dish (about 2 minutes in oven)
 - Pour batter into baking dish
 - Bake for 18 to 20 minutes
-- Serve -> squeeze lemon juice over and sprinkle with powdered sugar
+- Serve -> Squeeze lemon juice over and sprinkle liberally with powdered sugar

 ---